Crohn's disease: Immunodeficiency theory

 A substantial body of data has emerged in recent years to suggest that the primary defect in Crohn's disease is actually one of relative immunodeficiency.
-This view has been bolstered recently by novel immunological and clinical studies that have confirmed gross aberrations in this early response, consistent with subsequent genetic studies that highlighted molecules important for innate immune function.
-The suggestion therefore is that Crohn's pathogenesis actually results from partial immunodeficiency, a theory that coincides with the frequent recognition of a virtually identical, non-infectious inflammatory bowel disease arising in patients with congenital monogenic disorders impairing phagocyte function.
+This view has been bolstered recently by novel immunological and clinical studies that have confirmed gross aberrations in this early response, consistent with subsequent genetic studies that have highlighted molecules important for innate immune function.
+The suggestion therefore is that Crohn's pathogenesis actually results from partial immunodeficiency, a theory that coincides with the frequent recognition of a virtually identical, non-infectious inflammatory bowel disease arising in people with congenital monogenic disorders impairing phagocyte function.

-Causes
+Risk factors

 While the exact cause or causes are unknown, Crohn's disease seems to be due to a combination of environmental factors and genetic predisposition.
 Crohn's is the first genetically complex disease in which the relationship between genetic risk factors and the immune system is understood in considerable detail.
 Each individual risk mutation makes a small contribution to the overall risk of Crohn's (approximately 1:200).
 The genetic data, and direct assessment of immunity, indicates a malfunction in the innate immune system.
 In this view, the chronic inflammation of Crohn's is caused when the adaptive immune system tries to compensate for a deficient innate immune system.